The Hong Kong Polytechnic University

 Campus Expansion at Ho Man Tin Slope

-The Campus Expansion at Ho Man Tin Slope will provide more than 1,200 hostel places and over 10,000m2 net floor area of academic space.
-Upon obtaining funding approval from the Government for both the hostel and academic portions of the project, the foundation works commenced in October 2020 and the project is targeted for completion by 2026.
+The Campus Expansion at Ho Man Tin Slope will provide over 1,200 hostel places and more than 10,000m2 net operational floor area of modern teaching and training facilities to meet the manpower training needs for allied health services in Hong Kong.
+The piling, site formation and foundation works of both the hostel and the academic blocks are being carried out and the project is targeted for completion by 2027.

 Student Hostel at Tat Hong Avenue, Kowloon Tong